neptunelabs/fsi-viewer-samples/README.md

 [Bootstrap][Bootstrap] and Sass to launch a local server, replace template variables and pass changes directly to the browser window.

-However, these dependencies are generally **not required** for the using images with FSI Server!
+However, these dependencies are generally **not required** for the use of FSI Server!

 ## Requirements